MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/complex-scenarios/expanded-complexity-guidance/multiple-regions.md

 ---
-title: "CAF: Multiple geographical regions"
+title: "CAF: Addressing the complexity of migrating multiple geographical regions"
-description: Multiple geographical regions
+description: Addressing the complexity of migrating multiple geographical regions
 author: BrianBlanchard
 ms.date: 4/4/2019
 ---

-# Multiple geographical regions
+# Multiple geographic regions

 When businesses operate in multiple geographic regions, additional complexity can be introduced into cloud migration efforts.
 These complexities manifest in three primary forms: asset distribution, user access profiles, and compliance requirements.
 Before addressing complexities related to multiple regions its important to understand the extent of the potential complexity.

-## Approach to addressing complexity
+## Approach to addressing migration complexity

 The following approach can help assess the potential challenges and establish a general course of action: